 9. Choosing the wrong school.

 Being in a flight school that is not having enough fleet and training quality is not good can be the reason for student pilot dropout.

-A flight school that has cheaper flight training costs may also have poorly maintained aircraft, inexperienced instructor and lower ground schooling syllabus.
+A flight school that has cheaper flight training costs may also have not well-maintained aircraft, inexperienced instructors, and poor quality ground schooling syllabus.

 All these combined together can be a horrendous experience for a student pilot.

 And the student pilot will stop flying because of the experience he is having in the school.

 A not well-maintained school will be slower in processing documents for you too which will result in a longer training period.

 So before you enroll in any flight school you must talk to the previous student pilots of the school and ask them their experience with the institute.

 Talk to the flight instructors there and figure out whether they are friendly or not.

 Take a stroll in the general aviation area and ask other companies in the general aviation regarding the records of that flight training school you are willing to enroll.